Compiling U-Boot for the Turing RK1

 Next steps

-Actually install an operating system!
+Actually install an operating system on the NVME!

 Resources